 Step 3: Dry & Style

 The next two rules might make you rethink everything you thought you knew about your hair.
 Firstly, get used to never running your fingers through your hair once out of the shower (here's all you need to know on how to brush curly hair without losing your curls).
-All the detangling work has been done, and all the curls that have clumped together will break up.
+All the detangling work has been done, and all the curls that have clumped together will break up—which answers the question of 'should you brush curly hair dry or wet'.
 Apply your products, like leave-in conditioner, curl cream, and gel, to soaking wet hair using your hands to glide it downwards in a prayer hands motion.
 Grab individual pieces that aren’t clumping together and finger twirl for extra definition.

 The second rule?
 Ditch the standard towel: those tiny terrycloth loops rough up the hair shaft and create damage and frizz.
 Instead, opt for a microfibre towel or humble T-shirt, bend your hair over, and gently squeeze the excess moisture out.
 Scrunch upwards if your hair is wavy or curly, to encourage curly formation; coily hair can either scrunch or gently squeeze hair dry.
 Lastly, the CGM advises leaving your hair to dry (otherwise known as a wash and go), but you can diffuse on cold or low heat if needed.
 Try Big Hair Curl Defining Cremé Gel, and the Boucleme Curl Towel.